 Yes, even if you do not plan to breed, show or trial your dog, it is a good idea to transfer your dog into your name.
 It is also recommended in the case your dog is lost, a search on our database using the microchip number will show you as the owner of the dog making it possible to return your dog to you.
 This is also a good reason to notify our office when you move.

-Transferring the dog also shows that you are the legal owner of the dog.
+Transferring the dog also shows that you are the owner of the dog on the Dogs Australia National Business System.
 Should you ever decide to breed or enter shows and require the registration certificate, the process will be much easier if you are already recorded as the owner on our system.
 Also, in the event you may lose your registration certificate you do not need to contact the breeder to apply for a duplicate certificate on your behalf.

 To transfer your dog, you must have the original pedigree certificate supplied by the breeder and the breeders signature must be present on the reverse side.
 Fill in your own details sign and post in with required fee for transfer to DOGS NSW, PO Box 632, St Marys, NSW 1790 and DOGS NSW will transfer the dog into your name and send you a new pedigree certificate with your name as the owner.